fabric8io/fabric8/docs/testing.md

 Supported options:

 * masterUrl: The url to the kubernetes master.
+* configFileName: If a url hasn't been explicitly specified, the configFileName can be used for discovery of the configuration in the classpath.
 * configUrl: The url to the kubernetes configuration to be tested.
-* configFileName: If a url hasn't been explicitly specified, the configFileName can be used for discovery of the configuration in the classpath.
+* connectToServices: Whether or not an attempt is made to connect to a service port; failing the test if it can't be connected.
+This is disabled by default since its likely a service PortalIP / port cannot be opened by the JUnit test case (and may require authentication)
 * dependencies: A space separated list of directories, files or urls to kubernetes configurations that are required to be applied before the current one.
 * waitForServiceConnection: Wait until a network connection to all applied services is possible.
 * serviceConnectionTimeout: The connection timeout for each attempt to "connect to the service".